Karenponomarev42450/notes/README.md

 # 2024-01-17
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, always strive to write clean, readable, and maintainable code.
 Avoid unnecessary complexity; it breeds bugs and hinders evolution.
 Remember that you're not just writing code for machines but also for fellow humans who will read, understand, and modify it.
 Keep your design modular and adhere to the KISS (Keep It Simple, Stupid) principle.
 Code with clarity today for greater efficiency tomorrow."

+# 2024-01-18
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+This quote emphasizes that over-concern with optimizing code before it's necessary can lead to complex, hard-to-maintain code and might divert attention from more critical design issues.
+It suggests that programmers should focus first on writing clear, correct, and working code, then optimize only when there's evidence that a specific part of the codebase is causing performance bottlenecks.
+This principle promotes better program design and maintainability in the long run.